-indivi duals listed in this doc NTATIVES.
-By signature below, the Parties certify that cument as representatives of each Party are authorized to related to this Agreement.
+M. AUTHORIZED REPRESENTATIVES .
+By signature below, the Parties certify that the individuals listed in this document as representatives of each Party are authorized to act in their respective areas for matters related to this Agreement.

 (cc)

 (dd) , (ee) Date

 (ff)

 (gg)

 (hh) , (ii) Date

 (jj)

-(kk)The for sign - of this Agreement have been reviewed and approved
+(kk)The for sign • ent have been reviewed and approved

 (11)

 (mm) Date

-U.S. Fo rest Service Grants & ist Agreements
+U.S. For Speciali rest Service Grants & Agreements st